kauffman77/shellslayer/setup-files/level_99_su_kill/README.md

 # Objective
 At this point you should have acquired all of the Daemon's names.
-They form the root password for the Unix system in which you are logged in.
+They form the root password for the Unix system in which you are working.
 The root or administrator password allows a user to change into the administrator account and carry out certain operations that normal users are prevented from doing.
 In this case, one simply wishes to